 __________________________________

 First off, this is not agave.
 It's also not yucca.
-But it is a remarkable ornamental plant with a rich history in Texas.
+But it is a remarkable ornamental plant with a, let's say, potent history in Texas.

-The long and slender evergreen leaves make for an interesting break with the mainstays of the agave and yucca worlds.
+The long and slender leaves make for an interesting break with the mainstays of the agave and yucca worlds.
 It's highly drought tolerant, true to any plant that comes out of the Chihuahua desert.
 And it's cold hardy, known to survive short freezes.
+I've seen references to recommending this one down to zone 5, but I'm still looking.
+Austin, which has its freezes, has quite a bit of sotol built into the landscape, so it must do well in cold temps.

 The Indians learned how to make liquor out of this, harvesting the wild sotol, roasting the fruit and then fermenting the mix into a potent drink.
-I've heard that some enterprising people are making it into a new drink outside of Austin.
+I've heard that some enterprising people are making it into a new drink in Texas, and it is reportedly quite strong in the spirits department.

 The dasylirion wheeleri -- or Desert Spoon -- is closely related and makes for a great landscaping feature as well.
 They're quite prominent in San Diego, which has a perfect temp for the whole slate of desert plants.

-I spotted this one on one of my walks.
+I spotted this one on an urban hike in Austin.

 Lophantha